larryswinger/foilhat.party/README.md

-**September 11th 2021 marks the 20th anniversary of the deadliest attack on American soil.
-We invite you to add foil to your hat to signal that you know the truth about that day, and that you aren't afraid of ridicule.
-If we do this en masse, and share pictures on social media, we will raise awareness about something everyone should know.
-It will be an opportunity to inform people.
-We also hope to connect skeptics and the conspiracy aware by having them recognize each other on the streets.
-Let's make 9/11 a day when truth and justice prevail.**
+**On 9/11, we will wear foil hats to raise awareness about the shortcomings of the official narrative and what the implications are.
+We will share pictures on social media.
+Skeptics can recognize each other on the street.**

-We are proud free-thinkers and truth-seekers.
+We are proud freethinkers.

-We are ordinary citizens who hold and share these convictions.
+We are ordinary citizens who hold and share convictions.

+Let's make 9/11 a day when truth and justice prevail.

 ### What are **FoilHat.Party** and **Foil Hat Day**?

 **FoilHat.Party** has three main objectives:

 * Declare 9/11 a **Foil Hat Day**.
-We encourage everyone around the world to add foil to their hat and wear it proudly all day long, every September 11th.
+We encourage everyone around the world to make a hat out of foil or add foil to their hat and wear it proudly all day long, every September 11th.

+* Share pictures on social media with the hashtag #FoilHatDay.

-* Unify all people with questions, all skeptics, and all conspiracy analysts together, regardless of their differences of opinions, great and small, to simply agree with this statement: **The authorities, experts, governments, and corporate media's "official narrative" is NOT at all accurate.**
+* Unify all people with questions, all skeptics, and all conspiracy analysts together, regardless of their differences of opinions, great and small, to express a simple statement: **The "official narrative" spouted by authorities, experts, governments, and the corporate media is NOT at all accurate.**

 * Collect and openly share photo/video portraits of foiled hat people from around the world.
 These images can then be utilized for any purpose, including promotion of **Foil Hat Day** and documentaries about skepticism.

 ### Why is Foil Hat Day on September 11th?

-Endless questions about 9/11 remain unanswered and taboo.
-The attacks are presented as the unquestionable foundations for the global "War On Terror."
-The corporate media systematically meets all skepticism with ridicule, portraying any doubts as crazy beliefs held by "conspiracy theorists", a term weaponized by the CIA after JFK was assassinated.
+September 11th 2021, marks the 20th anniversary of the deadliest attack on American soil.
+Endless questions remain unanswered and taboo about this singular event that is presented as the unquestionable foundations for the global "War On Terror."
+The corporate media systematically meets all skepticism with ridicule, portraying any doubts as crazy beliefs held by "conspiracy theories", a term weaponized by the CIA after JFK was assassinated.

 The reality is that only a fraction of the population believe the "official narrative", and many are convinced that key government insiders were and are involved in the event and ongoing coverup.  **FoilHat.Party** hopes to help remove the taboo barriers blocking critical questions, to raise awareness about global skepticism, and to encourage people to speak out about controversial topics.